An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves

 \section{Concluding remarks}

-In the present paper, a ALE vertical mesh movement strategy was applied to a nonhydrostatic ocean model.
-The mesh movement is defined through the minimization of eq.(\ref{eq:functional}) that results in the elliptic equation of eq.(\ref{eq:elliptic}).
+In the present paper, an ALE vertical mesh movement strategy was applied to a nonhydrostatic numerical model.
+The mesh movement is defined through the minimization of the functional in eq.(\ref{eq:functional}) that results in the elliptic equation of eq.(\ref{eq:elliptic}).
 The cost functional includes various target objectives that are weighted by user-defined coefficients.
-These goals include a Lagrangian tendency and a monitor function that increases the vertical mesh resolution in areas of interest, accompanied by smoothing towards a reference configureation.
-Those coefficients were analyzed in \S\ref{sec:freqfilter},\ref{sec:monitor} and some guidelines were laid out.
+These goals include a Lagrangian tendency and a monitor function that increases the vertical mesh resolution in areas of interest, accompanied by smoothing towards a reference configuration.
+Those coefficients were analyzed in \S\ref{sec:freqfilter},\S\ref{sec:monitor} and some guidelines were laid out.

-In \S\ref{sec:results}, the numerical scheme alongside the mesh movement were validated: In \S\ref{sec:djl} the second order convergence of the solver towards an analytical ISW solution was verified.
-Afterwards, the shoaling ISW on a tanh-like bottom in \S\ref{sec:isw_tanh} alongside the interaction of an ISW with a submerged obstacle in \S\ref{sec:isw_wedge} were considered.
-The ability of SLS to accurately simulate those phenomena with fidelity indicates its applicability in nonhydrostatic stratified flows and further reinforces its validity in simulating oceanographic phenomena of interest.

-Lastly, the effect of the variational mesh movement in mitigating SDM is thoroughly investigated in \S\ref{sec:agh} for the demanding case of ISW breaking.
+The effectiveness of the variational mesh movement in mitigating SDM is thoroughly investigated in \S\ref{sec:agh} for the demanding case of ISW breaking.
 Various values of the cost functional coefficients were tested and SDM was quantified through the second moment of density $\iiint \rho^2 \di V$.